stevestreza/XPCKit/README.md

 Given [this sample data](https://github.com/amazingsyco/XPCKit/blob/master/TestApp/multiply.json), converted to an NSDictionary, you can see how:

 - the [client](https://github.com/amazingsyco/XPCKit/blob/master/TestApp/TestAppAppDelegate.m) sends this command as a message, and
-- the [server](https://github.com/amazingsyco/XPCKit/blob/master/TestService/main.m) receives this command, processes it, and sends the response back
+- the [service](https://github.com/amazingsyco/XPCKit/blob/master/TestService/main.m) receives this command, processes it, and sends the response back

 Installation
 ============

-You can use XPCKit in the client, server, or both; you just have to include the code.
+You can use XPCKit in the client, service, or both; you just have to include the code.
 You can include XPCKit in one of three ways:

 1. Include the source files yourself (everything in XPCKit)
 2. Make a dependency of XPCKit's framework